ichigobranding/framingos-chainstore/wp-content/plugins/miniorange-2-factor-authentication/readme.txt

 == Changelog ==

+= 4.5.5 =
+* Google Authenticator (2FA) : 404 bug fixes.

+= 4.5.4 =
+* Google Authenticator (2FA) : Better UI of Login Pages, Fixed Redirection issue.
+Fixed the error in the last version (4.5.3) for the customers who were getting undefined action error.

 = 4.5.3 =
 * Google Authenticator (2FA) : Changed UI of the Login Pages, Redirect to Login Page bug fixes.